tatianaianiuk/data_science/README.md

 # datascience_study
-Files with some of the Data Science techniques I learned to use.
-Can be usefull to lookup more possible ways to treat similar business problems or to get in idea of possible conslusions you potentially could get out from similar data.
-All proyects were done by me for a Data Science postgraduate program at IEBS School in Spain.
+Here are some files showcasing the Data Science techniques that I've learned and applied.
+These can be useful if you're assessing my knowledge of Python libraries and algorithms, as well as my ability to generate and explore hypotheses.
+If you're seeking inspiration for new approaches to similar business problems, you might find these projects beneficial.
+All these projects were completed by me as part of a Data Science postgraduate program at IEBS School in Spain.

-The biggest one is the final yearly proyect.
-In some cases it has poorly described logic why I was prefering one tool or algorythm over another, but does show my habilities to experiment, code, approach tasks and get the results.
+The most extensive project among these is the final yearly project.
+In some instances, the logic behind my preference for one tool or algorithm over another may not be thoroughly explained.
+However, these projects demonstrate my abilities to experiment, code, tackle tasks, and achieve results.